List of He-Man and the Masters of the Universe characters: Ram Man

 Ram Man is a stocky warrior with poor verbal skills whose chief method of attack/defense involves using his head as a battering ram.
 He is unswervingly loyal to the people of Eternia, at times questioning the loyalty of newer Heroic Warriors such as Buzz-Off.
 However, he is also a bit naive and gullible.
 His lack of intelligence is often played for humor.
 The moral in "House of Shokoti, Part I" was considered so obvious that Ram Man delivered a lesson about not trying to imitate his human battering ram practices, noting both his heavy armor and his nature as a fictional character.

 In the original cartoon series, Ram Man is rather short, whereas in the 2002 series he is very large, one of the tallest heroes.
 He wears an armored helmet in both series, although in the 2002 series he is shown to remove it at times, displaying his short-cropped blonde hair and metal skull cap.
 He did not use the action figure's axe in the cartoon.

 In the 2021 series, there is a genderbent version of Ram-Man called Ram-Ma'am who is the identity of Adam's best friend Krass'tine.

 Ram Man is voiced by John Erwin in the 1980s series, Scott McNeil in the 2002 series, Danny Trejo in Masters of the Universe: Revelation, and Judy Alice Lee in the 2021 series.
+Ram Man will be making making his live action debut in the 2026 reboot portrayed by Jon Xue Zhang.

 In 2011, BBC Online reported that performer Jamie Moakes was trying to create "a new commodity, one to replace gold, silver and copper", by buying as many Ram Man figures as possible.
 Ram Man was voted No.9 in The 10 Most Unfortunate Masters Of The Universe Toys by Io9.

 Ram Man was voted No.12 in The 12 Coolest Masters of the Universe Action Features by Topless Robot.
 Ram Man was voted by Mania.com as the fourth most Crazy Masters of the Universe Figures.
 CBR voted Ram-Man 14th worst He-Man toy.